Understanding the chemistry of temperate exoplanets atmospheres through experimental and numerical simulations: Discussion

 \subsubsection{Oxidized organics}

-Our complementary experimental approach, combining Mass Spectrometry and InfraRed spectroscopy, enables robust identification of \hhco, \chhhoh, and \chhhcho formation in oxidized gas mixtures. \cite{Jaziri_2025} predict that \hhco, \chhhoh, and \chhhcho could reach volume mixing ratios of up to a few ppm (10$^{-6}$) in the upper atmosphere of K2-18 b.
+Our complementary experimental approach combining MS and IR spectroscopy enables robust identification of \hhco, \chhhoh, and \chhhcho formation in oxidized gas mixtures. \cite{Jaziri_2025} predict that \hhco, \chhhoh, and \chhhcho could reach volume mixing ratios of up to a few parts per million (10$^{-6}$) in the upper atmosphere of K2-18 b.
 However, detectability studies with JWST indicate that species such as \hhco and \chhhoh require volume mixing ratios exceeding 10$^{-5}$ to produce measurable features in \hh-dominated atmospheres \citep{Huang_2022,Zhan_2022}.
 Their detection in the atmosphere of K2-18 b therefore seems unlikely given current sensitivity limits.
 Nevertheless, our results suggest that in other \hh-rich exoplanets with a higher CO and/or \coo content, the formation of oxidized organic species may be particularly efficient.
 In such environments, these molecules could form more abundantly and potentially reach detectable levels with JWST or with future high-resolution ground-based instruments on the Extremely Large Telescope (ELT), such as ANDES (ArmazoNes high Dispersion Echelle Spectrograph, \citealt{ANDES_2025}) and PCS (Planetary Camera and Spectrograph, \citealt{PCS_2021}).